mickfuzz/phd4/_posts/thesis_chapters/2024-9-4-Methodology.md

 I did not try to collect any personal notes that participants used for planning.
 And this was minimal for many participants.

-Chapter four explores the evolutin of these resources using AT as a tool for analysis of the existing and emerging contradictions in activity.
+Chapter four explores the evolution of these resources using AT as a tool for analysis of the existing and emerging contradictions in activity.

 ### Data Analysis Stage Three